Your New Portfolio Management Practice

 The Documents You Create to Kickstart Portfolio Management

-Once you’ve had some awesome convos with the key players and you have gathered and reviewed the foundational business documents, the next step is to create the key documents that will guide the portfolio management process.
+Once you’ve had some awesome convos with the key players and you have gathered and reviewed the foundational business documents, understand your context, etc., the next step is to create the key documents that will guide the portfolio management process.
 These documents help establish the scope, direction, and governance of the portfolio.

 2. Portfolio Charter

-The portfolio charter formally authorizes the portfolio and provides a high-level description of the portfolio’s purpose, objectives, and governance.
-It’s essentially the document that gives the portfolio manager the authority to execute the portfolio.
+The portfolio charter formally authorizes the portfolio and provides a high-level description of the portfolio’s purpose, objectives, scope, timeline, etc. It’s the document that gives the portfolio manager the authority to execute the portfolio management processes and allocate resources to portfolio components.

 3. Portfolio Roadmap